• Skip to primary navigation

 Beat the Egg.
 In a small bowl beat the egg vigorously with a fork until well beaten and frothy.

-Spray.
+Spray and Cook.
 Even though the waffle maker is non-stick a quick spray with butter-flavored non-stick cooking spray will help keep the cheese from sticking.

 Cook Times: